ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 # CoBOM {#sec-cobom}

-A BOM object represents the signal for the verifier to activate the listed tags.
-Data contained in a tag MUST NOT be used for appraisal until a BOM which activates that tag has been received and successfully processed.
-All the tags listed in the BOM must be activated in the same transaction, i.e., either all or none.
+A Concise Bill of Material (CoBOM) object represents the signal for the verifier to activate the listed tags.
+Data contained in a tag MUST NOT be used for appraisal until a CoBOM which activates that tag has been received and successfully processed.
+All the tags listed in the CoBOM must be activated in the same transaction, i.e., either all or none.

 ## Structure